idmillington/undum/README.md

 ## License

 The code is distributed under the MIT license.
 This permits you to modify and use it, even for commercial use.
-The only stipulation is that you keep the original copyright message associated with the code.
-This appears as the bottom line in the HTML file.
 A copy of the MIT license is found in the LICENSE file.